Last updated on August 30, 2020

-Walk up to someone in a first world country and ask: What Is Individual Freedom?
+Ask someone in a first world country: What Is Individual Freedom?

 They will scratch their head, think for a minute, and say something like:

-When our brain encounters stimuli in the external world, it forms what we perceive as reality.
-It is within this reality that we acquire knowledge.
+We aren’t born with knowledge.
+When our brain encounters stimuli in the external world, it forms what we perceive as reality and that is where we acquire knowledge.

 But how do I know that my reality is the same as your reality?

 All we have to do is look at babies.
 They are blank slates yet no matter where they are born in the world, they interact with “reality” the same way.
 For example, they cry when they want food or water.
 They explore, study and play.
 When physically capable, they defend themselves from harm.
 They express feelings of pain and discomfort.
 When a baby learns to talk, it shares ambitions, emotional needs and desires.

 I mention reality because a person’s individual freedom can be measured by how much they need or what they desire.
 For instance, someone in North Korea might need food, water and shelter but without individual freedom, they may not have a single desire.

 Compare a person in North Korea to someone born in the United States.

 Both people experienced the exact same reality as babies, but through human control and manipulation, one grew up dreaming of his desires for the future, while the other one wouldn’t even know how to do that.